 The second LCMT Symposium was held on 20-21 September 2018 in Da Nang, Viet Nam for the dissemination of LCT through utilising the LCT-I System.
+The summary report was published on APERC website in February 2019.

-Focused feasibility study for three volunteer towns of the Dissemination Phase 1 (Banda Aceh of Indonesia, Hang Tuah Jaya and Shah Alam of Malaysia) was led by Nikken Sekkei Research Institute and final report is going to be released soon.
+Focused feasibility study for three volunteer towns of the Dissemination Phase 1 (Banda Aceh of Indonesia, Hang Tuah Jaya and Shah Alam of Malaysia) was led by Nikken Sekkei Research Institute.
+The report was approved in May 2019.